andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 **Objective:** The Architect NPC must escape

 **Special Rules:**
-`

   * HELD BY GUARD applies to USB key, Jewels, and Documents
-  * Safe requires 🧩🧩🧩 to open and contains *Safecracking Tools* and $5k.
+  * Safe requires 🧩🧩🧩 to open, contains *Safecracking Tools* and $5k.
   * TWO TUNNELS.
-You may add entrances to in different hex spaces indicated
+You may add entrances to two different hex spaces indicated
   * CHECK THE LOGS.
 If a character posseses the USB key and is on the server space(*), they immediately may 🔍🔍, and gain $3k.
   * NPC SPECIAL: STUDY SCHEMATICS.
 If the NPC possesses the Documents token, use this action to place $2k on the Kennel and Reinforcements hexes.
 Once per heist.
   * USB key, Documents, Tunnels, NPCs, Guard Dogs, and Reinforcements (see rules)